ilylbgg/voicemeeter-chroma/README.md

 #### vmchroma_patcher.ps1

-Runs `addimport32.exe` and `addimport64.exe` to patch the 32bit and 64bit version of the Voicemeeter executable of your choice (Default, Banana, Potato).
+Runs `addimport32.exe` and `addimport64.exe` to patch the 32bit and 64bit versions of Voicemeeter.
-It creates a new executable with `_vmchroma` suffix and only patches this copy (i.e. if you select "Potato", it creates `voicemeeter8_vmchroma.exe` and `voicemeeter8x64_vmchroma.exe`).
+It creates new executables with `_vmchroma` suffix and only patches these copies.
 It then copies `vmchroma32.dll` and `vmchroma64.dll` into the Voicemeeter installation directory.

 <a name="status"></a>